Essential Extra Supplies for Chalk Couture Projects

 These wipes help to “reactivate” the sticky-ness on the transfer so you can use it again.
 Just remember NOT baby wipes!

 These were one little item that came in really handy.
-As you are making your project, you’ll find little areas that may need to be touched up.
-A cotton swab dipped in water could be used to wipe away paste smudges.
+As you are making your project, you'll find little areas that may need to be touched up.
+A cotton swab dipped in water (but not too much water so that it puddles.
+Blot it on your paper towel before using) could be used to wipe away paste smudges.

 Board erasers are my new secret sauce!
 I'm not kidding!
 When it comes to taking paste projects off your surface, a board eraser saves the day!
 Here's how you use it.

 I told you!
 Magic!!
-Now, just a couple more items that you need for your chalk couture projects.
+Now, just a couple more additional items that can help the project be a success.

 Towel & Microfiber cloth